Amanita altipes: Etymology

 The specific epithet altipes means "referring to the long stipe", and it suits the species as it has a longer stipe compared to its relatives.

 Distribution and habitat

 This species is widespread in southwestern China, mostly in Yunnan.
-It has also been reported that it is found in eastern Himalayas and adjacent regions.
+It has also been reported that it is found in eastern the Himalayas and adjacent regions.
 It grows on soil in coniferous (Abies, Picea) and broadleaved (Betula, Quercus, Salix) woodland in southwestern China up to an altitude of 4000 m.